School shooting stems from fight in store parking lot, suspect tells police

 -Jatwan texts Bobby saying he only thought that because he was with the other guys.

--Bobby then asks "who is going to check me on it?" and Bobby replies, "I am."
+-Bobby then asks "who is going to check me on it?" and Cuffie replies, "I am."

 -AJ calls Jatwan back up saying he wants another fight in the Harris Teeter parking lot.